thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-wallet.md

 *See also*

-* [ListReceivedByAccount](/docs/core-api-ref-remote-procedure-calls-wallet-deprecated#listreceivedbyaccount): lists the total number of dash received by each account.
 * [GetReceivedByAddress](core-api-ref-remote-procedure-calls-wallet#getreceivedbyaddress): returns the total amount received by the specified address in transactions with the specified number of confirmations.
-It does not count coinbase transactions.
-* [GetReceivedByAccount](/docs/core-api-ref-remote-procedure-calls-wallet-deprecated#getreceivedbyaccount): returns the total amount received by addresses in a particular account from transactions with the specified number of confirmations.
 It does not count coinbase transactions.

 # ListReceivedByLabel
 [block:callout]